Bithao (BHAO) Price Reaches $0.25 on Major Exchanges

-Bithao (CURRENCY:BHAO) traded down 0.4% against the dollar during the twenty-four hour period ending at 23:00 PM Eastern on July 11th.
-During the last seven days, Bithao has traded down 16.8% against the dollar.
-Bithao has a market capitalization of $13.33 million and $1.49 million worth of Bithao was traded on exchanges in the last day.
-One Bithao coin can now be purchased for $0.25 or 0.00000719 BTC on major exchanges.
+Bithao (CURRENCY:BHAO) traded 0.5% lower against the US dollar during the 1 day period ending at 21:00 PM ET on July 13th.
+One Bithao coin can currently be purchased for about $0.25 or 0.00000755 BTC on major cryptocurrency exchanges.
+During the last seven days, Bithao has traded down 16.6% against the US dollar.
+Bithao has a market cap of $13.27 million and $2.78 million worth of Bithao was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.